bitovi/backend-technical-interview-exercises/ex1-backend-service-exercise/README.md

 ## Command line operations

-The interviewer will start the server. the server will automatically reload after changes have been performed.
+The interviewer will start the server.
+The Node & Python servers will automatically reload after changes have been performed.

 Make a test request against the server with a command like this:
 ```